spexod/iSLAT/README.md

 - Clear molecules: removes any additional molecules and leaves the default ones only

-## Data samples
+## Data examples
-iSLAT's release includes some continuum-subtracted spectra that users can use to get familiar with the different functionalities and applications across a wide range of resolving powers:
+iSLAT's release includes some continuum-subtracted spectra of protoplanetary disks that users can use to get familiar with iSLAT and its applications across a range of resolving powers:
-- one M-band spectrum from iSHELL (FZTau) from [Banzatti et al. 2023a](https://ui.adsabs.harvard.edu/abs/2023AJ....165...72B/abstract)
+- one M-band spectrum from iSHELL with R~60,000 (FZ Tau) from [Banzatti et al. 2023a](https://ui.adsabs.harvard.edu/abs/2023AJ....165...72B/abstract)
-- two spectra from MIRI (CITau and FZTau) from [Banzatti et al. 2023b](https://ui.adsabs.harvard.edu/abs/2023ApJ...957L..22B/abstract) and [Pontoppidan et al. 2024](https://ui.adsabs.harvard.edu/abs/2023arXiv231117020P/abstract), respectively The original data (not continuum-subtracted) are available on [spexodisks.com](www.spexodisks.com).
+- two spectra from MIRI with R~2000-3000 (CI Tau and FZ Tau) from [Banzatti et al. 2023b](https://ui.adsabs.harvard.edu/abs/2023ApJ...957L..22B/abstract) and [Pontoppidan et al. 2024](https://ui.adsabs.harvard.edu/abs/2023arXiv231117020P/abstract), respectively
+- one spectrum from Spitzer-IRS with R~700 (CI Tau) from [Banzatti et al. 2020](https://ui.adsabs.harvard.edu/abs/2020ApJ...903..124B/abstract)
+, reduced as described in [Pontoppidan et al. 2010](https://ui.adsabs.harvard.edu/abs/2010ApJ...720..887P/abstract)

+The original spectra (not continuum-subtracted) are available on [spexodisks.com](www.spexodisks.com).

 ## Known issues